 Making the most to raise email CTR

 1. Remove inactive subscribers; they’re killing your email CTR

-You could have 100,000 subscribers, but that number means nothing if they’re not opening your emails.
-Numbers don't help, let alone contributing to a good email CTR.
-Having a big number of subscribers always looks great - specially if your boss understands nothing of digital marketing -, but it’s unfortunately just a ‘vanity metric’.
+You could have 100,000 subscribers, but that number means nothing if they're not opening your emails.
+Numbers don't help, let alone contributing to the right email CTR.
+Having a large number of subscribers always looks excellent - especially if your boss understands nothing of digital marketing -,, but it's unfortunately just a 'vanity metric.'

 Rather than quantity, focus on the quality of your list.
 Focus on the active subscribers that regularly open your emails.
-They are the ones that want to hear from you and those are the ones you should be focusing on.
+They are the ones that want to hear from you, on whom you should be focussing.

-If a subscriber hasn’t opened your emails in six months, it’s better to remove them.
-It’s costing you money to send emails to them, and it’s dragging the email CTR down.
-This doesn’t necessarily mean your emails are wrong or should be any different - just that they aren't into you anymore.
+If a subscriber hasn't opened your emails in six months, it's better to remove them.
+It costs you money to send emails to them, and it's dragging the email CTR down.
+This doesn't necessarily mean your emails are wrong or should be any different - just that they aren't into you anymore.

 2. Subscribers have to decide what they want and when

 Some subscribers are going to wish to hear from you twice a week.
 Others will prefer just a monthly update.
 To get a good email CTR, you have to send the emails right when they want it.
 And who can tell it?
 Themselves.

 Some subscribers are only interested in email discounts.
 Others want to hear about every new blog you publish.
 You can avoid overloading your subscribers by letting them choose how often they receive emails and what type of content they’d like to read.
 It’s best to give them these options when they sign up.